 18. Vintage Logos

 Vintage Logos offers some ultra-specific inspiration from a collection of logos in a mid-70s edition of the book World Of Logotypes.
-If you want to learn more about the roots of logo design or need some vintage inspiration, this is an excellent resource.
+If you want to learn more about the roots of logo design or want some vintage ideas, this is an excellent resource.

 Logospire is a simple website with a scrollable logo design inspiration gallery featuring different artists.
 If you find a logo you like, you can click back to the designer’s website to see more of their style and work.